 At Yealmpstone Farm Primary School, we recognise that English is the key to effective communication.
 Reading, writing, speaking and listening are all essential skills to enable a full and meaningful participation in society, and, as such, we provide children with a broad variety of opportunities through which to develop, practise and improve those skills.

-In 2019/20, one of our key priorities as a school is to ‘develop children’s skills and strategies for reading comprehension with greater challenge for more able readers’, all underpinned by the structured teaching of systematic synthetic phonics in KS1.
+One of our key priorities as a school is to ‘develop children’s skills and strategies for reading comprehension with greater challenge for more able readers’, all underpinned by the structured teaching of systematic synthetic phonics in KS1.

 In our teaching of writing we use carefully-planned topics and texts to inspire creativity, whilst also providing the SPAG (spelling, punctuation and grammar) tools to enable children to produce high-quality compositions.

 Boosted by our participation in the Plymouth Oracy Project, we place a significant emphasis on children developing and articulating their ideas orally, and we foster an environment where everyone’s thoughts and views are shared and valued.